dargueta/libmetaldata/README.rst

 ---------

 .. [#] I used a cross-compiler here because my Cygwin  partition kicked the bucket.
-.. [#] PCC doesn't support Cygwin so I can't even install the compiler.
+.. [#] Triggers a bug in SDCC and crashes the compiler.

 .. _ACK: https://tack.sourceforge.net/
 .. _Clang: https://clang.llvm.org/